pa1pdr/ESP32_AnchorChainControl_WLAN/README.md

 - "Up" for anchor up
 - "Stop" for Stop
 - "Reset" to reset the chain counter to zero
+- "T-5" to decrease the target length  with 5m
+- "T+5" to increase the target length  with 5m

 Features:
 - Saftey stop to stop "anchor up" two events before reaching zero (can be changed in code with SAFETY_STOP).